pseudotronics/anchor/fsm/README.md

 Additional features of the FSM library can be enabled by compiling with the following defines:
-* `FSM_USE_LOGGING` - Enables logging of state transitions and other debugging information via the `logging` library.
+* `FSM_USE_LOGGING` - Controls logging via the `logging` library.
+Set to 1 to
+enable logging of error conditions and state transitions.
+Set to 2 to also enable logging of ignored events.

 ## Example